How to Become a Certified Nurse-Midwife (CNM) in Virginia: Education & Career Guide

-In 2023, approximately 14% of births in Virginia were attended by midwives, according to the U.S. Department of Health & Human Services, Centers for Disease Control and Prevention, and the National Center for Health Statistics, showing continued growth in this vital healthcare field.
+In 2023, approximately 14% of births in Virginia were attended by midwives, according to the U.S. Department of Health & Human Services, Centers for Disease Control and Prevention, and the National Center for Health Statistics.
+With new legislation expanding practice authority effective July 2025, demand for CNMs continues to grow, particularly in underserved areas where 37.6% of counties are classified as maternity care deserts.

 Understanding the CNM Designation in Virginia

 In Virginia, Certified Nurse-Midwives are classified as Advanced Practice Registered Nurses (APRNs) and licensed as nurse practitioners through the Virginia Board of Nursing.
-This classification distinguishes CNMs from other midwifery designations and grants them significant practice autonomy.
+This classification distinguishes CNMs from other midwifery designations and, as of July 2025, grants them full independent practice authority after completing 1,000 hours of supervised clinical experience.

 It’s essential to understand how Virginia distinguishes between different types of midwives:

-- Certified Nurse-Midwives (CNMs) – Hold a master’s or higher degree, national certification through the American Midwifery Certification Board (AMCB), and are licensed as nurse practitioners through the Virginia Board of Nursing.
-CNMs are exempt from supervisory requirements imposed on other midwives.
+• Certified Nurse-Midwives (CNMs) – Hold a master’s or higher degree, national certification through the American Midwifery Certification Board (AMCB), and are licensed as nurse practitioners through the Virginia Board of Nursing.
+CNMs can practice independently without collaborative agreements after completing 1,000 supervised clinical hours.

-- Direct Entry Midwives (DEMs) – Have less formal education and training, generally have no nursing credentials, and cannot practice as midwives in any capacity without a certified medical professional present to oversee their work.
+• Direct Entry Midwives (DEMs) – Have less formal education and training, generally have no nursing credentials, and must work under the supervision of a certified medical professional or another independently practicing midwife.

 This distinction reflects the advanced training and qualifications of CNMs, positioning them as experts in facilitating births and providing gynecological and obstetric care throughout a woman’s life.